jesmarieh/config/README.md

 Hi, I’m @jesmarieh

-🖈New Haven, CT
+- 🎓Currently a student at the University of Connecticut, studying Computer Science and Cyber Security.

-Currently a student at the University of Connecticut, studying Computer Science and Cyber Security.
+- 📌Located New Haven, CT

 Contact me:
 - 🖂 Email: jesmarieeh@gmail.com
 - 🖹 LinkedIn: www.linkedin.com/in/jesmarie-hernandez

 <!---
-jesmarieh/jesmarieh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+jesmarieh/professional_work is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->